nsbgn/handalf/README.md

     accesses a layer when held.
 This is considered safe because `Esc` tends to punctuate a keystroke and a misfire is not catastrophic.
     The `Esc` is only registered when the tap is short.
+-   **Stateless.** Well, almost.
+You shouldn't need to remember what 'mode' your keyboard is in: all symbols depend only on what keys you are *currently* pressing, or perhaps which keys you were pressing some fraction of a second ago.

 ## Symbols